 Furthermore because of phytonutrients in the bran called lignans, just one slice a day gives nearly 50% protection against breast and prostate cancer.

-For those who want to enjoy very tasty and nutritious cornmeal, also known as polenta, access to a mill is essential; it could be the same one that grinds the wheat though the grain is much larger and to be sure the manufacturer recommends it for maize.
+For those who want to enjoy very tasty and nutritious cornmeal, also known as polenta, access to a mill is essential; it could be the same one that grinds the wheat though the grain is much larger so be sure the manufacturer recommends it for maize.

 Legumes supply all four of the pillars of the Microbiome Enhancer Diet with one added feature; an excellent source of protein.